 Dry out Your Home

 Once all the standing water in your home is removed, you will have to dry all of your damp belongings.
-If it is safe and you can get the power back on, then you should turn on your air conditioner to remove the humidity.
-You can also use dehumidifiers and floor fans to dry all the damp areas in your house.
-You have to dry the home within the first 24 hours and make sure that your house is completely dry within 3 to 4 days to avoid the risk of mold and mildew.
+If it is safe and you can get the power back on, then you should turn on your air Use an air conditioner to remove humidity.
+You can also use dehumidifiers and fans to dry damp areas.
+You must dry the home within 24 hours.
+Make sure the house becomes fully dry within three to four days to prevent mold and mildew.